 A notary public is a state-appointed official who has the authorization to notarize documents (i.e., formally witness and certify signatures).
 A notary must be present to verify the identities of the parties involved in a contract by checking identification and ensuring that the signers understand the document and its contents.

 Notaries should be impartial, professional, and exercise good judgment.
 As representatives of the state, they must not let any self-interest interfere with their responsibilities.

 Notary publics also perform a variety of other tasks such as administering oaths and affirmations and certifying copies of documents.

 A notary can refuse services if they suspect fraud or are unsure of a signer’s identity.
 They can also refuse to notarize a document if there is reason to believe that one party has been coerced or if either party does not understand the agreement.

-What is the purpose of a Notary Public?
+What is the purpose of a notary public?

-Some financial institutions require legal documents to be notarized, such as a Power of Attorney.
-Using one helps to deter fraud because the notary checks the identity of the people involved and makes sure each of them sign the agreement willingly and not under coercion or duress.
+Some financial institutions require notarized legal documents in order to deter fraud.
+With a Power of Attorney, for instance, the notary checks the identity of the people involved and makes sure each of them signs the agreement willingly.

 - Registry offices